-If you miss a class due to minor illness or other problems, check your course outlines for information regarding attendance requirements and make sure you are not missing a test or exam.
-Cover any readings and arrange to borrow the missed lectures notes from a classmate.
+If you miss a class due to minor illness or other problems, it is your responsibility to check your course outlines for information regarding attendance requirements and make sure you are not missing a test or exam.
+You are responsible to cover any readings and arrange to borrow the missed class notes from a classmate.